Merzasphor/MWSE/docs/source/lua/type/tes3cell/editorName.rst

-name
+editorName
 ====================================================================================================

 `string`_.
-The name and id of the cell.
-See also displayName and editorName.
+The name of the cell as displayed in the Construction Set.
+For exterior cells, this includes the cell coordinates.

 .. _`string`: ../../../lua/type/string.html